marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

-This page serves to guide you and give you guidelines on what to do and how to do it if you want to contribute to this repository.
+This page is designed to guide you and provide guidelines on what to do and how to do it if you wish to contribute to this repository.

 # Are you a Regular User or an End User?